i2group/analyze/documentation/developer_essentials_example_rest.md

     Important: For successful integration with Eclipse, the value that you provide to the `-pr` option must match the name of the example project.

-    When the command runs successfully, it modifies `topology.xml` to add information about a new data source.
+    When the command runs successfully, it modifies the SDK `topology.xml` file in the `C:\IBM\i2analyze\SDK\sdk-projects\master\build\toolkit\configuration\environment` directory to add information about a new data source.
 By default, the data source gets the same name as the value that you provide to the `-pr` option.

-5. Reopen the SDK topology file, and edit the `<i2-data-source>` element that defines the new data access on-demand data source so that its attributes reflect the functionality of the example:
+5. Reopen the SDK `topology.xml` file, and edit the `<i2-data-source>` element that defines the new data access on-demand data source so that its attributes reflect the functionality of the example:

     ``` {.pre .codeblock}
     <i2-data-source id="daod3" ar="false">